Cross-Origin Resource Sharing (CORS)

 following CORS configuration.
 In this example, the following CORS configuration allows

-cross-origin PUT and POST requests from the
+cross-origin PUT, POST and DELETE requests from the

 <CORSConfiguration> <CORSRule> <AllowedOrigin>http://www.example.com</AllowedOrigin> <AllowedMethod>PUT</AllowedMethod> <AllowedMethod>POST</AllowedMethod> <AllowedMethod>DELETE</AllowedMethod> <AllowedHeader>*</AllowedHeader> <MaxAgeSeconds>3000</MaxAgeSeconds> <ExposeHeader>x-amz-server-side-encryption</ExposeHeader> <ExposeHeader>x-amz-request-id</ExposeHeader> <ExposeHeader>x-amz-id-2</ExposeHeader> </CORSRule> </CORSConfiguration>

 CORSRule element in the preceding configuration includes the following

 MaxAgeSeconds—Specifies the amount of time in seconds (in this example, 3000) that the browser will cache an Amazon S3 response to a preflight OPTIONS request for the specified resource.
 By caching the response, the browser does not have to send preflight requests to Amazon S3 if the original request is to be repeated.